JYeop/react-native-iphone-model-helper/README.md

 // >> false
 ```

-- screenHeight: Returns a number the screen height of the device.
+- screenHeight: Returns a number of the the screen height of the device.
 (Static)
-- screenWidth: Returns a number the screen width of the device.
+- screenWidth: Returns a number of the the screen width of the device.
 (Static)
-- screenRatio: Returns a number the screen height of the device.
+- screenRatio: Returns a number of the the screen height of the device.
 (Static)

 ```js
 import {